Summary of Eat that Frog

 Once you have determined your key result areas, the second step is for you to grade yourself on a scale of 1-10 in each of those areas.
 Where are you strong and where are you weak?
 Where are you getting excellent results and where are you underperforming?

-Rule: Your weakest key result area sets the height at which you can use all your other skills and abilities.
+Rule: Your weakest key result area sets the height at

 This rule says that you could be exceptional in six out of seven key result areas but really poor in the seventh.
 And your poor performance in the seventh area will hold you back and determine how much you achieve with all your other skills.
 This weakness will act as a drag on your effectiveness and be a constant source of friction and frustration.